-Poll #3: How many Jull Time and or Part 7ime Employees do have you been in Business?
+Poll #3: How many Full Time and or Part Time Employees do have you been in Business?

-"Coach S" - A Friendly Workshop Challenge?:
+"Coach S" - A Friendly Workshop Challenge? :

-...please consider applying just 1 tip

-you may learn today to your business - tomorrow!
+...please consider applying just 1 tip you may learn today to your business - tomorrow!

-Today's Learning Objectives:

-Upon completion of this workshop you should be able to:
+Today's Learning Objectives: Upon completion of this workshop you should be able to:

+Image: Image: constraint of the principles surrounding the foundational value of the Value Proposition Design (VPD) to your business - the "Circle" and the "Square"!

+Image: market/customer/segment(s)

-...be introduced to or review the principles surrounding the foundational value of the Value Proposition Design (VPD) to your business - the "Circle" and the "Square"! ☐ ...be able to list, describe then communicate those attributes, features and benefits that are the most appealing (needed and wanted) to the target market/customer segment(s) ...review lessons learned from real world clients and cases using the VPD framework ...understand how key elements of the VPD can offer fresh per to help inform actions you can take that may lead to continuous improvement and further growth ...begin to see the connection between the VPD, message mapping our marketing strategy & tactics
+...review lessons learned from real world clients and cases using the VPD framework our marketing

+...understand how key elements of the VPD can offer fresh personalizes to help inform actions you can take that may lead to continuous improvement and further growth

+...begin to see the connection between the VPD, message mapping strategy & tactics